-- Help children to read and respond to a variety of texts whilst gaining increased level of accuracy, independence and understanding; - Develop different strategies for approaching reading. - 5.3 Pupils have access to a wide range of reading opportunities that include: - shared reading; - guided reading; - regular independent reading; - use of our Accelerated Reader programme in Key Stage 2 - home/school reading; - hearing books read aloud on a regular basis; - selecting own choice of texts; - reading and responding to whole texts; - reading in other subjects including ICT texts.
+- 6.2 Through the teaching of reading we aim to: - Develop fluency, comprehension and a love of reading; - Develop positive attitudes towards reading and read for purpose and pleasure; - Use reading skills as an integral part of learning throughout the curriculum; - Help children to read and respond to a variety of texts whilst gaining increased level of accuracy, independence and understanding; - Develop different strategies for approaching reading. - 6.3 Pupils have access to a wide range of reading opportunities that include: - shared reading; - guided reading; - regular independent reading; - home/school reading; - hearing books read aloud on a regular basis; - selecting own choice of texts; - reading and responding to whole texts; - reading in other subjects including ICT texts.

-6. Phonics
+7. Phonics

-- 6.1 Phonics is taught in the Foundation stage and in Key Stage One.
+- 7.1 Phonics is taught in the Foundation stage and in Key Stage One.
 We use Letters and Sounds which is a systematic and synthetic approach.
 Children are taught for twenty minutes daily in a structured way that build upon previous knowledge.
 Children are taught to blend phonemes and segment words into their phonemes in order to read and spell.
-Each session has opportunity to for adult monitoring, practice together and for children to demonstrate taught skills independently. - 6.2 Refer to the Phonics Policy.
+Each session has opportunity to for adult monitoring, practice together and for children to demonstrate taught skills independently. - 7.2 Refer to the Phonics Policy.

-7. The Reading Environment.
+8. The Reading Environment.

-- 7.1 To encourage a love of books, a thirst for knowledge and enthusiasm for reading, an attractive and interesting reading environment is developed.
+8.1 To encourage a love of books, a thirst for knowledge and enthusiasm for reading, an attractive and interesting reading environment is developed.
 This will provide a genuine learning resource for pupils and celebrate children's reading and language work throughout the school.
-(See Appendix 1).
+(See Appendix 1)

-- 7.2 Reading Corner.
+- 8.2 Reading Corner.
 Each classroom has a reading corner which includes a variety of printed material of all levels:

 - Books

 - Magazines

 - Pamphlets

 - Papers

 - Notices